Piadina is not just any kind of food; it is famous because it represents the history of an entire region with very deep-rooted traditions.

 How do you eat piadina?

-Of course, you may encounter thousands of variations: they all fit a fast lunch break, or an informal dinner with friends and family.
-Stuff it to your taste: the wide range of combinations make piadina a varied main dish you hardly may get tired of.
+Of course, you may encounter thousands of variations, which suit a fast lunch break or an informal picnic dinner with friends and family.
+Stuff it to your liking—the wide range of combinations make piadina a treat you won’t get tired of.
 There are even versions of sweet piadina, which make a mouthwatering dessert or an irresistible snack for children and adults alike.

 The most important ingredients: